molgenis/molgenis-ops-helm/charts/molgenis-website/README.md

 You can do this in the questions in Rancher or in the ```values.yaml```.

+### Docker container
+The NGINX container is build in the https://github.com/molgenis/molgenis.org repository.

+The file is located here: https://github.com/molgenis/molgenis.org/blob/master/Dockerfile.

 ## Development
 You can test in install the chart by executing: